-“The success of an Agile transformation boils back to the extent in which the people are demonstrating Agile mindset through their behaviours.”
-Say Tiong Yeow Tan, a consultant in our Singapore office.
+“The success of an Agile transformation boils back to the extent in which the people are demonstrating Agile mindset through their behaviours,” says Tiong Yeow Tan, a consultant in our Singapore office.

 He gives these examples :

-- a) To what extent are they demonstrating that they are relentlessly FOCUSED ON CUSTOMERS?
+- To what extent are they demonstrating that they are relentlessly FOCUSED ON CUSTOMERS?

-- b) assessing the level of maturity in the way that they are running the Agile ceremonies.
+- Assessing the level of maturity in the way that they are running the Agile ceremonies.
 He explains “Do they conduct them regularly?
 Are the right people attending the ceremonies?”

-In Adaptovate, we have an Agile maturity assessment that measure both dimensions to provide a quick peak into the progress or success of the Agile transformation” Tiong says.
+At ADAPTOVATE, we have an Agile maturity assessment that measures both dimensions to provide a quick peak into the progress or success of the Agile transformation,” Tiong says.

 And if you have improved behaviour – your culture will change.

-“Culture is a leading indicator of a successful agile transformation” believes Steve Walton from our New York office.
+“Culture is a leading indicator of a successful agile transformation,” believes Steve Walton from our Melbourne office.
 Steve believes that “While you undertake a transformation to deliver value faster, you achieve it by people thinking and working differently.
 A culture where work is prioritized based on value and where people work in a transparently / collaborative way, is a sign of success.”

 When the culture of an organisation improves, two things happen.
 Better productivity which means improved value to business.